wizeline/tf-aws-ecr-repository/README.md

 ## Module Features
 <hr />

-Aditionally to the reusability, portability, scalability and compliance that this module allows you to have in your ECR infrastructure, It also provides:
+Aditionally, to the reusability, portability, scalability and compliance that this module allows you to have in your ECR infrastructure, It also provides:

 * **Image scanning**.
 It uses  ECR's vulnerability scanning capabilities, enabling the automatic scanning of container images for potential vulnerabilities.